Accounting for Bank Acquisitions [White Paper]

 Conclusion

-While the initial and ongoing required accounting can be complex, Wilary Winn does not believe the rules should deter transactions that otherwise make sense.
-We have worked with our clients, their external auditors and the regulators to ensure our clients have the information and knowledge they need to successfully undertake these transactions.
+While the initial and ongoing required accounting can be complex, Wilary Winn does not believe that the rules should deter transactions that otherwise make sense.
+We have worked with our clients, their external auditors, and the regulators to ensure our clients have the information and knowledge they need to successfully undertake these transactions.
 We hope you have found this white paper to be informative and useful.